 I completed a degree in Biological Sciences (1993) and a PhD in Neuroscience (1993) at Universidad Complutense in Madrid (Spain) — my home town.
 I subsequently joined the University of California in San Francisco as a postdoctoral fellow in the laboratory of John L. R. Rubenstein.
 In 2003, I took a group leader position at the Instituto de Neurociencias in Alicante (Spain), where I worked until 2014.
-Since then, my laboratory is located at King’s College London.
+Since then, my laboratory has been located at King’s College London.

 I have dedicated some of my time to science policy.
 For example, I was selected as one of the 22 founding members of the Scientific Council of the European Research Council (ERC), where I served until 2010.
-I also serve in several editorial boards, including the Board of Reviewing Editors at Science.
+I also serve on several editorial boards, including the Board of Reviewing Editors at Science.

 Affiliations